omeka/omeka-s-enduser/docs/modules/scripto/index.md

 The admin side is `youromekaurl.net/admin/scripto` and the public side is `youromekaurl.net/scripto`.

+All transcription activity takes place on the **public** side of the Scripto project.
+You cannot edit a transcription from the admin dashboard.

 ## Uninstalling Scripto

-In order to successfully uninstall scripto, the module must be still be active.
+In order to successfully uninstall Scripto, the module must be still be active.
+Do not deactivate Scripto prior to uninstalling.